AradPilevarJavid/ccp_tree/README.md

 ## Roadmap(TODO)
 some of these are already partly done.
 - [x] Release on AUR
+- [ ] include a line that links user to the repo in the default template.(e.g Hello from ccp check out the project:<repo_link>)
 - [ ] add an option that can limit the length of the content.(Sometimes the files are larger than the max input for an ai.)
 - [ ] implement a complete tokenizer instead of the current estimate_tokens function(4 chars = 1 token).
 - [ ] generate a manual page.(Or a more complete help)